In a Nutshell:

 In addition to that, you can choose to selectively activate the airbags on the chair via the following options:

-There’s not a thing in the world wrong with these options, but it should be pointed out that if you’re really interested in an airbag-based massage, then for about the same money, it is possible to find a chair that offers a lot more airbags and several more body region options for more granular control.
+There’s nothing wrong with these options, but it should be pointed out that if you’re really interested in an airbag-based massage, then for about the same money, you can find a chair that offers a lot more airbags and several more body region options for more granular control.

-As it is, this is a good feature and reasonably well implemented, but we highly doubt that anyone is going to buy an Otamic on the strength of its airbag-based massage.
+This is a good feature and reasonably well implemented, but we highly doubt anyone will buy an Otamic on the strength of its airbag-based massage.

 Zero-G Included

-This will be a short section, but it is a surprisingly strong component of our Osaki OS-3D Otamic LE review because this chair not only has Zero-G seating options on offer, it boasts two different seating positions, both of which are amazingly comfortable.
+This will be a short section, but it is a surprisingly strong component of our Osaki OS-3D Otamic LE review because this chair not only offers Zero-G seating options but also boasts two different seating positions, both of which are amazingly comfortable.

 Zero-G seating is about more than just comfort, though.
-It’s got genuine therapeutic benefits as it has been demonstrated to lower your blood pressure and improve circulation when used.
+It has genuine therapeutic benefits, as it has been demonstrated to lower blood pressure and improve circulation when used.

-On top of that, if you place your chair in either of the Zero-G positions before you begin your massage, it will have the effect of making it even deeper, and if you suffer from chronic pain, you might need that!
+In addition, if you place your chair in either of the Zero-G positions before you begin your massage, it will make it even deeper, and if you suffer from chronic pain, you might need that!

-This is a superbly implemented feature, and the Osaki design team deserves kudos for it.
+This feature is superbly implemented, and the Osaki design team deserves kudos.

 Heat, Glorious Heat!

 This feature is probably tied for first place as the strongest component of our Osaki OS-3D Otamic LE review.
-It will easily be one of your favorite aspects of the Otamic’s design.
+It will easily be one of your favorite Otamic design aspects.

-Any massage you get from this chair is going to feel great.
-Putting the chair in one of its Zero-G settings is going to make it feel even better, and adding heat to the equation is going to make it feel absolutely heavenly.
+Any massage you get from this chair will feel great.
+Putting the chair in one of its Zero-G settings will make it feel even better, and adding heat to the equation will make it feel absolutely heavenly.

-The great thing about the Otamic LE Massage Chair is that it gives you heat both in the lumbar region of your back and leg massage ports.
+The great thing about the Otamic LE Massage Chair is that it provides heat in the lumbar region of your back and leg massage ports.

 Most chronic back pain sufferers have lower back pain, and the addition of heat here is a powerful therapeutic option that will do wonders for you.
-As a bonus, if you’re on your feet a lot during the day and you come home with your legs and feet screaming at you, those heated leg massage ports are about to become your new best friend.
+As a bonus, if you’re on your feet often during the day and come home with your legs and feet screaming at you, those heated leg massage ports are about to become your new best friend.

-The only way this feature could be improved would be if the company offered the ability to precisely control the temperature of the offered heat.
-But honestly, there are only a handful of massage chairs on the market today with that feature, so we’re not really surprised that it didn’t make an appearance here.
+The only way this feature could be improved is if the company offered the ability to precisely control the heat offered.
+But honestly, only a handful of massage chairs with that feature are on the market today, so we’re not surprised that it didn’t appear here.

 This is easily one of the best feature implementations of the whole design, so another round of applause to Otamic’s design team is very much in order.

-This is the feature we’d regard as being tied for first place as the best the design has to offer.
-The calf and foot massage is simply unbelievable and may well be the reason many people choose this model over others.
+This feature is tied for first place as the best the design has to offer.
+The calf and foot massage is unbelievable and may well be why many people choose this model over others.

-The leg massage ports tend to your calves and feet with a combination of airbags and rollers for the soles of your feet.
-This feels amazing, but it’s the heat that takes it to the next level.
+The leg massage ports tend to your calves and feet with airbags and rollers for the soles of your feet.
+This feels amazing, but the heat takes it to the next level.

 Some Cool Extras, Too!

-Osaki has a reputation for incorporating high-quality extras into their designs, and sure enough, there are three main things to talk about here.
+Osaki has a reputation for incorporating high-quality extras into their designs; sure enough, there are three main things to discuss here.

-First, there’s a secondary control system built into one of the chair arms.
-This allows you to access most of the chair’s commonly used functions without having to bother with the remote.
+First, a secondary control system is built into one of the chair arms.
+This allows you to access most of the chair’s commonly used functions without bothering with the remote.
 The remote is reasonably well-designed and organized, but sometimes, it’s just more convenient to push the button on the arm of the chair, and that is a possibility here.

 Next, the chair sports high-quality Bluetooth speakers and a USB charging port.
-That’s awesome because it means you’ll be able to sync your phone to the speakers and watch movies or cute kitten videos, listen to music, catch up on your favorite podcast, or the like while you’re enjoying a massage without draining your phone’s battery.
+That’s awesome because it means you can sync your phone to the speakers and watch movies or cute kitten videos, listen to music, catch up on your favorite podcast, or the like while enjoying a massage without draining your phone’s battery.

 Finally, there’s the built-in massage timer.
-All of the chair’s massages default to a fifteen-minute duration, but at your preference, you can set the massage time to your choice of 5, 10, 15, 20, or 30 minutes.
-We love it, and we think you will too!
+All of the chair’s massages default to a fifteen-minute duration, but you can set the massage time to 5, 10, 15, 20, or 30 minutes.
+We love it, and we think you will, too!

 Pros & Cons of Osaki OS-3D Otamic LE Massage Chair